-The average journey time between Paris and Milan is 8 hours and 14 minutes and the fastest journey time is 6 hours and 34 minutes.
-On an average weekday, there are 13 trains per day travelling from Paris to Milan.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Paris and Milan is 11 hours and 5 minutes, with around 9 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Paris to Milan is 7 hours and 45 minutes.

 Train tickets from Paris to Milan can start from as little as €29 when you book in advance and are usually more expensive when purchased on the day.
 Prices can also vary depending the time of day, route and class you book.